Summary

 - Who is end of life and palliative care for?

-- Who delivers end of life and palliative care?
+- Providers of end of life and palliative care

-- How end of life and palliative care can help you
+- End of life and palliative care for teenagers and young adults

 - Palliative care and other treatments